Alimony Lawyer With Offices in Jenkintown, Bensalem, Cherry Hill, & Philadelphia

-If you and your spouse are thinking about getting a divorce or have already started the process, having a quality alimony lawyer or alimony attorney on your side can make a huge difference in the amount of spousal support that you can expect in a divorce decree.
+If you and your spouse are thinking about getting a divorce or have already started the process, we are the experienced alimony lawyer serving Jenkintown and Greater Philadelphia that has experience in the amount of spousal support that you can expect in a divorce decree.

 Alimony, also known as spousal support, is the monetary payment that one spouse makes to the other, and can be ordered by the court either after a divorce has become finalized by the court, or while the divorce is still pending.
 There are three different kinds of alimony in Pennsylvania: